paulegradie/Sailfish/site/src/pages/docs/2/saildiff.md

 ---
-title: Customizing Sailfish Analysis
+title: SailDiff
 ---

+**SailDiff** is a tool for running automated statistical testing on sailfish tracking data.

+Add a .sailfish.json files to the test project to enable saildiff when running via the test adapter.

+When enabled, tracking data will be used for comparison to the current run and will produce a Saildiff outputs result file showing the before and after data, as well as a measure on whether or not the data is significantly different.

+## Customizing the SailDiff inputs

 By default, Sailfish will look for the most recent file in the default tracking directory when you execute a test run via a console app.

-> **Note**: Setting tracking directories via the test adapter is not yet supported.
-This is a feature that will be released in the future.

-If you'd like to customize the behavior of Sailfish's analysis logic, you can use various extensibility points.
-These points expose ways to modify various behaviors of the system, so here, we'll focus on those that relate to analysis features.

-## Customizing the analysis inputs

 The flow of the analysis is

-Program Execution > WriteDataHandler > `IRequestHandler<BeforeAndAfterFileLocationCommand, BeforeAndAfterFileLocationResponse>` > `IRequestHandler<ReadInBeforeAndAfterDataCommand, ReadInBeforeAndAfterDataResponse>` > Analyze
+1. Program Execution
+1. WriteDataHandler
+1. `IRequestHandler<BeforeAndAfterFileLocationCommand, BeforeAndAfterFileLocationResponse>`
+1. `IRequestHandler<ReadInBeforeAndAfterDataCommand, ReadInBeforeAndAfterDataResponse>`
+1. Saildiff / Scalefish

 This flow shows that there are two points at which you can minipulate the data inputs:

 - IRequestHandler<BeforeAndAfterFileLocationCommand, BeforeAndAfterFileLocationResponse>
 - IRequestHandler<ReadInBeforeAndAfterDataCommand, ReadInBeforeAndAfterDataResponse>

-## Default Handlers

-To help you understand how to implement your custom handlers, lets have a quick look at the default handlers.

-> Remember to take some time to familiarize yourself with the various `Commands` that are passed to these handlers

 ### Reading Tracking Data from a custom location